 Notice, too, the disingenuous maternal rhetoric: “I love these turkeys…they’re good babies…I’ll miss them a lot.”
 This is humane-washing at its best, and willful self delusion at its worst.
-Watch the video, then answer me this: what kind of person would do that to any creature they truly cared for and loved?
+What kind of person would do what is done in this video to any human or nonhuman creature they truly cared for and loved?

-11. Compassion toward all animals doesn’t have to be taught; it is only untaught.
+11. Compassion toward animals doesn’t have to be taught; it is only untaught.